Charles III: Diet

-As early as 1985 Charles was questioning meat consumption.
+As early as 1985, Charles was questioning meat consumption.
 In the 1985 Royal Special television programme, he told the host, Alastair Burnet, that "I actually now don't eat as much meat as I used to.
 I eat more fish."
-He also pointed out the societal double standard whereby eating meat is not questioned but eating less meat means "all hell seems to break loose."
-In 2021 Charles spoke to the BBC about the environment and revealed that, two days per week, he eats no meat nor fish and, one day per week, he eats no dairy products.
-In 2022 it was reported that he eats a breakfast of fruit salad, seeds, and tea.
-He does not eat lunch, but takes a break for tea at 5:00 pm and eats dinner at 8:30 pm, returning to work until midnight or after.
+He also pointed out the societal double standard whereby eating meat is not questioned but eating less meat means "all hell seems to break loose".
+In 2021, Charles spoke to the BBC about the environment and revealed that, two days per week, he eats no meat nor fish and, one day per week, he eats no dairy products.
+In 2022, it was reported that he eats a breakfast of fruit salad, seeds, and tea.
+He does not eat lunch, but takes a break for tea at 5:00 pm and eats dinner at 8:30 pm, returning to work until midnight or later.
 Ahead of Christmas dinner in 2022, Charles confirmed to the animal rights group People for the Ethical Treatment of Animals that foie gras would not be served at any royal residences; he had stopped the use of foie gras at his own properties for more than a decade before becoming king.
 During a September 2023 state banquet at the Palace of Versailles, it was reported that he did not want foie gras or out-of-season asparagus on the menu.
 Instead, he was served lobster.

 Charity work

 Since founding the Prince's Trust in 1976, using his £7,500 of severance pay from the Royal Navy, Charles has established 16 more charitable organisations and now serves as president of each.
 Together they form a loose alliance, the Prince's Charities, which describes itself as "the largest multi-cause charitable enterprise in the United Kingdom, raising more than £100 million annually ... [and is] active across a broad range of areas including education and young people, environmental sustainability, the built environment, responsible business and enterprise, and international".
 King Charles III Charitable Fund has donated over £73 million to various causes since 1979.
 By September 2020 the Prince's Trust had supported over 1,000,000 young people and created 125,000 entrepreneurs.
 As Prince of Wales, Charles became patron or president of more than 800 other charities and organisations.
+He received a Gold Blue Peter badge in 2023 for his environmental work and for his support of young people through the Prince's Trust.

 The Prince's Charities Canada was established in 2010, in a similar fashion to its namesake in Britain.
 Charles uses his tours of Canada as a way to help to draw attention to youth, the disabled, the environment, the arts, medicine, the elderly, heritage conservation and education.
-He has also set up the Prince's Charities Australia, based in Melbourne, to provide a co-ordinating presence for his Australian and international charitable endeavours.
+He has also set up the Prince's Charities Australia, based in Melbourne, to provide a coordinating presence for his Australian and international charitable endeavours.